Communication across cultures can be difficult to manage with a distributed team. What is chartering and how can it help in managing remote teams?

 Knowing the personality types and learning styles of your teammates helps identify how you and your teammates process their world and your work.
 It gives members another window from which to know each other.

 For instance, some people prefer avoiding confusion and conflict, often making decisions based on feelings.
 However, conflict is an unavoidable by-product of any collaborative work.
 Knowing that a team member is averse to conflict can assist others in the team to resolve issues while minimizing direct confrontations.

-For example, if the team’s goal is the delivery of a proposal and a team member located in a new market is tasked with writing the business environment assessment but has difficulty writing in English language, this is a potential barrier.
+For example, if the team’s goal is the delivery of a proposal and a team member located in a new market is tasked with writing the business environment assessment but has difficulty writing in English, this is a potential barrier.
 Identifying potential barriers allows your team to be able to anticipate when a stumbling block might present itself.

 Teams need to realize right from the start that conflicts are neither bad nor good; how a team emerges from a conflict is where this value judgment comes in.
 Conflict often stems from unmet expectations, differing values, or unchecked biases.
 There are several conflict management strategies; what is important is identifying how you plan to deal with team conflicts before you’re confronted by them.